tamer-george/austin_airbnb_dataanalysis/readme.md

 *Key Findings*:

-1. *High Demand Periods*: Our analysis revealed that the months of Feb to April experienced the highest demand, with a noticeable peak in March.
+1. *High Demand Periods*: Our analysis revealed that the months of Feb to April experienced the highest demand, with a noticeable peak in Feb.

 2. *Pricing Trends*: We observed that pricing varies significantly by neighborhood, with Central Austin listings the highest nightly rates.